 As a result of the melting sea ice, polar bears are losing their habitat and food source.

-According to the most recent scientific report published in April 2017 by the International Union for Conservation of Nature (IUCN), the situation in the Arctic may be far more urgent that scientists previously believed.
+According to a scientific report published in April 2017 by the International Union for Conservation of Nature (IUCN), the situation in the Arctic may be far more urgent that scientists previously believed.

 That report says that the Arctic region is warming twice as fast as anywhere else.
 The melting sea ice is opening up opportunities for new shipping routes, industrial fishing and oil and gas development.